Typo51/MedHive/README.md

 Records Center Features:

-	-Lab Results, Med Certs and Other Recs.
+	-Lab Results, Med Certs and Other Recs. ✓
-	-Allows the patients to share specific documents to doctors -Delete Button Feature
+	-Allows the patients to share specific documents to doctors ✓ -Delete Button Feature.

 Security Features: